computational-culture-lab/comp-acculturation/README.md

 To take the preprocessed data from step 1 and measure dyadic distances, type:

-`python measure.py -i tmp/enron.json -o tmp/enron.dyadic.distances.csv -t dyadic`
+`python measure.py -i enron.json -o enron.dyadic.distances.csv -t dyadic`

 Or to measure distances between genders, type:

-`python measure.py -i tmp/enron.gender.json -o tmp/enron.gender.distances.csv -t group-to-group -g gender`
+`python measure.py -i enron.gender.json -o enron.gender.distances.csv -t group-to-group -g gender`

 For more details on the command-line options for this script, simply type: